software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 # Scripting

-In order to automate a process that includes protostar operations, you may want to build a script in language of your choice.
+In order to automate a process that includes Protostar operations, you may want to build a script in language of your choice.

 This tutorial shows a simple example of how to do such a thing using scripting in bash.

 We are going to write a script that builds, tests, declares, deploys, and, in the end, calls the contract.
-We are also going to make use of the protostar's structured output, so we can use previous' commands outputs in the following ones.
+We are also going to make use of the Protostar's structured output, so we can use previous' commands outputs in the following ones.

 ### File Structure

-First, let's create a basic protostar file structure.
+First, let's create a basic Protostar file structure.
 You can generate it by calling [`protostar init`](../03-project-initialization.md).
 It looks like this:

 ```